avelinoschz/conways-game-of-life/README.md

 go run cmd/main.go
 ```

-And that's it!
+***And that's it!***

 If dependencies are correctly installed, you will see a working *(and mesmerizing)* cellular automata in action.

 Disclaimer: For now, the only way to change the Game's configuration is by changing the default values in main.
-Next version will support the usage of flags to modify it's execution
+Next version will support the usage of flags to modify it's execution.

 ## Samples